I didn’t just grew up in the south. I grew up on southern fiction.

 I moved up from children’s books like Because of Winn Dixie and Bud, Not Buddy to the more intense Roll of Thunder, Hear My Cry! and To Kill a Mockingbird and finally to the haunting The Color Purple and Absalom, Absalom!

-The fact that one branch of regional literature could support me all the way from baby bookworm to analytical adult is remarkable–as is the fact that “southern fiction” is one of the only regional genres identified by Amazon’s publishing platform.
+The fact that one branch of regional literature could support me all the way from baby bookworm to analytical adult is remarkable–as is the fact that “southern fiction” is the only regional genre identified by Amazon’s publishing platform.

 What is it about the south that keeps drawing readers (and writers) back for more?

 Let’s start with the slave trade.
 Every single state, north of the Mason Dixon line, had abolished slavery by 1804.
 The south, on the other hand, was still relying on slave labor to drive its agricultural economy until 1865.
 It’s no secret that many of those slaves were subject to barbaric treatment.
 We are still haunted by their stories.

 Following decades of slave labor, the south was rocked by the Civil War.
 Despite the absence of automatic weapons, the Civil War has an American death toll second only to WWII.
 Note that almost all the major battles of the Civil War took place in the south.
 Our soil soaked up that blood.